-You will find GAMS notation and syntax much clearer than that in other packages such as gauss, which is a bad compromise between econometrics and simulation.
-The GAMS solvers are extremely robust and powerful (meaning handling problems that gauss cannot such as complementarity problems (virtually all general-equilibrium models are complementarity problems)).
+You will find GAMS notation and syntax much clearer than that in other packages such as gauss.
+The GAMS solvers are extremely robust and powerful (meaning handling problems others cannot such as complementarity problems (virtually all economic-equilibrium models are complementarity problems).
+In addition to being the principal tool used in applied generalequilibrium modeling, it is used in many other economic sub-disciplines including nonparametric statistics, game theory and many areas of operations research.